 Instructions

 - Mix together the salt and the chopped thyme.
-Rub the mixture over the chicken legs, front and back, and set aside.
+Rub the mixture over the chicken legs, front and back, and under the skin and set aside.

 - Meanwhile, dice the carrots and onion and measure out the mushrooms, rice, and broth, and set aside.